Weedshaker/PeerWebSite/README.md

 [peerweb.site hosted@ipfs](https://ipfs.io/ipns/k2k4r8mv2ud8gd1gndbpdvcagf6r7qodhyojdxzfq4iwbb04ncxiy1x8/index_no_tracking.html)

 ### We (I) need you!
-More devtools- inconjunction peerweb.site/ipfs/webtorrent/webrtc tutorials and videos are needed.
-Please, produce one and get in touch to host here your CID.
+More devtools in conjunction with peerweb.site/ipfs/webtorrent/webrtc - tutorials and videos are needed!
+Please, contribute and PR to get your CID hosted here.

 ### Functionalities
 Under construction: Extend README to cover new IPFS support!!!